 That will take you to the Apps section of Outlook Web App options.

-Use the settings to add the view.
+Use the settings to remove apps, and to refresh the view.

 The list of apps shows you what apps have been added, where they came from, how they were installed, and if they’re enabled.